 DIY Tiger Balm

-2 TBSP.
-Beeswax (find it HERE)
+- 2 TBSP.
+Beeswax

-1.5 TBSP.
-Menthol Crystals (find it HERE)
+- 1.5 TBSP.
+Menthol Crystals *optional*

-30 drops Camphor Essential Oil (find it HERE)
+- 30 drops Camphor Essential Oil

-20 drops Eucalyptus Essential Oil (find it HERE)
+- 20 drops Eucalyptus Essential Oil

-10 drops Cajuput Essential Oil (find it HERE)
+- 10 drops Cajuput Essential Oil

-10 drops Cassia Essential Oil (find it HERE)
+- 10 drops Cassia Essential Oil

-5 drops Clove Essential Oil (find it HERE)
+- 5 drops Clove Essential Oil

 - Fill a medium sized pot half way full with water.